anna-pacinkova/intomics_package/README.md

 str(annot)
 </code></pre>

-\texttt{annot} is a named list.
+<span style="font-family:Helvetica;">annot</span> is a named list.
 Each component of the list is a character vector and corresponds to probe IDs associated with a given gene.
 Names of the annot must be again in the format ENTREZID:XXXX.

 To generate comprehensive figures with gene IDs, we need to provide a gene annotation table:
 <pre><code>